millakortelainen/horseAlgorithm/documentation/implementation-document.md

 ## Overview of the overall implementation

 The application ended up altering from the project specification.
-I didn't implement the rider's experience parameter or riding lesson as intended.
-I'm quite happy how the code turned out.
+I didn't implement the rider's experience parameter or riding lessons as intended.
+These features would have been interesting to implement but unfortunately schedule wouldn't approve it.
+I'm quite happy how the code turned out and I think that checkstyle agrees with me.
+There are a couple checkstyle errors in Main, UI and Tester class but in other classes there is none.
+These three classes were left with errors as intended.
 The unit test coverage is also pretty good.
+More of that can be read from the testing document.

 The functionality of the application is not as good as I would like it to be.
+For example I think it is unfunctional that a user must first pair all the horses and riders together before calculating the optimal pairs with the Gale Shapley algorithm.
+There I considered other approaches such as calculating the score of pairs right at the start of the application.
+After all, all pairs are created at the same time as the riders and horses are created.
+Then I discarded this idea because I thought that the calculating was not to be done in such a hidden manner to the user.
+One minor functional flaw is that printing of pairs is  confusing.

+After all, I'm happy that I did finish the Gale Shapley algorithm and even comparing it to the brute force algorithm is possible.

 ## Project structure